Skip to main content

 The expedition is depicted in a long relief series on the second (middle) terrace of the Deir el-Bahri mortuary temple.
 The reliefs show: the divine commission by Amun-Re, the loading of ships at the Egyptian Red Sea coast, the journey south, the arrival in Punt, the meeting with the queen of Punt (named Ati), the goods given by the Puntites, the loading of the ships for the return journey, and the welcome at Thebes.

-What is the participants?
+What are the participants?

 Show answer